why would I need A tooth Extraction?

 The wisdom teeth come in a lot later than the rest of our teeth, usually erupting between the ages of 18-25.
 Many people don’t have enough room in their mouths for this third set of molars.
 Wisdom teeth that remain impacted or do not erupt normally can cause a wide range of issues.

 In these cases wisdom teeth can raise your risk of oral infections, cause pain and discomfort, and lead to serious oral health complications.
 Not everyone needs their wisdom teeth to be extracted.
-But if you think your wisdom teeth are causing problems in your mouth, it’s a good idea to see a dentist.
+But if you think your wisdom teeth are causing problems in your mouth, it’s a good idea to let us know.

 Did you know…